 Administration, Office of (1977-).
 Established in the Executive Office of the President by Reorganization Plan 1 of 1977 to provide components of the Executive Office with such administrative services as the President shall direct.
 A staff authorization was initially established in 1978 (92 Stat.
 2448).
-The Office of Administration is headed by a presidentially-appointed Director.
+The Office of Administration is headed by a presidentially-appointed director.

 Arts, National Council on the (1964-1965).
 Established in the Executive Office of the President by the National Arts and Cultural Development Act of 1964 (78 Stat.
-905) to assist the President with regard to the growth and development of the arts and cultural resources of the U.S., including the encouragement of private initiatives and the coordination of local, State, and Federal activities.
-The Council was headed by a presidentially-appointed Chairman, who was subject to Senate approval, and included the Secretary of the Smithsonian Institution and 24 other members appointed by the President from private life.
-The Council was subsequently transferred to the National Foundation on the Arts and the Humanities by the National Foundation on the Arts and the Humanities Act of 1965 (79 Stat.
+905) to assist the President with regard to the growth and development of the arts and cultural resources of the United States, including the encouragement of private initiatives and the coordination of local, state, and federal activities.
+The council was headed by a presidentially appointed chairman, who was subject to Senate approval, and included the Secretary of the Smithsonian Institution and 24 other members appointed by the President from private life.
+The council was subsequently transferred to the National Foundation on the Arts and the Humanities by the National Foundation on the Arts and the Humanities Act of 1965 (79 Stat.
 849).

 Budget, Bureau of the (1939-1970).
 Established within the Department of the Treasury by the Budget and Accounting Act of 1921 (42 Stat.
-20) to prepare the consolidated Federal budget, but functioned under the immediate supervision of the President.
-The Bureau was transferred to the Executive Office of the President by Reorganization Plan 1 of 1939.
-Headed by a presidentially-appointed Director, it was subsequently reorganized as the Office of Management and Budget by Reorganization Plan 2 of 1970.
+20) to prepare the consolidated federal budget, but functioned under the immediate supervision of the President.
+The bureau was transferred to the Executive Office of the President by Reorganization Plan 1 of 1939.
+Headed by a presidentially-appointed director, it was subsequently reorganized as the Office of Management and Budget by Reorganization Plan 2 of 1970.

 Civil and Defense Mobilization, Office of (1958-1961).
-Established in the Executive Office of the President as the Office of Defense and Civilian Mobilization by Reorganization Plan 1 of 1958 to direct and coordinate civilian mobilization activities and nonmilitary defense functions of the Federal Government.
+Established in the Executive Office of the President as the Office of Defense and Civilian Mobilization by Reorganization Plan 1 of 1958 to direct and coordinate civilian mobilization activities and nonmilitary defense functions of the federal government.
 The Office of Defense and Civilian Mobilization was renamed the Office of Civil and Defense Mobilization by an act of August 25, 1958 (72 Stat.
 861).
-Subsequently, the civil defense functions of the Office of Civil and Defense by E.O.
+Subsequently, the civil defense functions of the Office of Civil and Defense Mobilization were transferred to the Secretary of Defense by E.O.
 10952 of July 20, 1961.
 With its remaining functions, the Office of Civil and Defense Mobilization was redesignated the Office of Emergency Planning by an act of September 22, 1961 (75 Stat.
 630).

 Congested Production Areas, Committee for (1943-1944).
 Established in the Executive Office of the President by E.O.
 9327 of April 7, 1943, to provide for more efficient handling of government problems in areas that lacked adequate community services or facilities because of large increases in population.
-Chaired by the Director of the Bureau of the Budget, the Committee included among its members representatives from the Department of War, Department of the Navy, the War Production Board, the War Manpower Commission, the Federal Works Agency, and the National Housing
+Chaired by the director of the Bureau of the Budget, the committee included among its members representatives from the Department of War, Department of the Navy, the War Production Board, the War Manpower Commission, the Federal Works Agency, and the National Housing Agency.

-Agency.
 It was subsequently terminated by the National War Agency Appropriation Act of 1945 (58 Stat.
 535).

 Consumer Affairs, Office of (1971-1973).
 Established in the Executive Office of the President by E.O.
 11583 of February 24, 1971, to advise the President on all matters relating to consumer interests.
-Headed by a presidentially-appointed Director, the Office and its functions were subsequently transferred to the Department of Health, Education, and Welfare by E.O.
+Headed by a presidentially-appointed director, the office and its functions were subsequently transferred to the Department of Health, Education, and Welfare by E.O.
 11702 of January 25, 1973.